-This occupational level course is designed to focus on best practices in the production of plants that are grown under controlled environmental agriculture conditions.
-This course includes topics such as the future of vegetable crop production, phenotyping, environmental impacts, deficiencies and excesses, micromoles, strain specific impacts and controls (nutrients, temperature, lighting).
+This occupational level course is designed to focus on best practices in the cultivation of plants that are grown under Canadian regulations.
+This course includes topics such as materials and equipment, fertigation systems, growing mediums, nutrients, lighting and Integrated Pest Management (IPM).

 HPRA 1019 - Horticulture Science I

 This course will introduce learners to the science of horticulture, analyzing plant and soil relationships in the natural environment and increasing their knowledge of the interactions of these relationships by examining sustainable horticulture practices.

 SAFE 1000 - Introduction to WHMIS (Workplace Hazardous Materials Information Systems)